yigitkabak/aperium/README.md

 One of Aperium's most powerful features is that it allows users to install their own custom-developed packages.
 The `aper` command allows you to include not only external dependencies but also modules you have developed and shared in your project.

 **To install a custom `.apr` package:**

+NOTE: The `.apr` system only works on Arch, Debian and Nixos based systems.
 ```
 aper install <fileName.apr>
 ```